 Will any top school begin to waive the GMAT/GRE?

 Highly unlikely.
 This may happen at some point down the road but we’re skeptical — at least, not any Top 15 school.
 The less competitive / lower ranked programs may indeed start to experiment with a test-optional policy but we’re not expecting to see this at a school like HBS anytime soon.
 That being said, Stanford University has recently rolled back its campus-wide graduate admission requirement for the GRE and now it’s up to individual schools and departments if they require any test at all with admissions.
 So things are changing but it’s early days still, and we don’t expect any top MBA program to waive their GMAT/GRE requirement for full-time admissions (not anytime soon).
+The only reason we mention this is because there’s now a trend with college admissions to go test-optional for the SAT and ACT; in June 2018, the University of Chicago announced that they won’t require a test to apply.
+This is to try and even the playing field and remove the advantage that well-off students have in the seemingly unlimited resources they can tap for test prep.
+Test-optional has taken hold in undergrad admissions but we don’t see it coming up for MBA at least not in the current admissions environment.

 Will any top school start accepting the Executive Assessment for its full-time program?